neurolibre/docs.neurolibre.org/source/INFRASTRUCTURE.rst

 If you would like to interact with a built environment, you need to forward :code:`your_minikube_IP:30123` to another port in your laptop using another terminal.

+Finally, Docker images created by Binder builds in the minikube host can be seen simply by :code:`docker images`.
+If you'd like to switch docker environment back to the default user, run :code:`eval $(docker-env -u)`.

+Terminate the BinderHub running on port :code:`8585` by simply `ctrl+c`.

+To delete the JupyterHub running on minikube, first :code:`helm list`, then :code:`helm delete --purge <whatever_the_name_is>`.

+Further tips such as using a local :code:`repo2docker` installation instead of the one comes in a container, enabling debug logging (really useful) and more, please visit the `original resource <https://github.com/jupyterhub/binderhub/blob/master/CONTRIBUTING.md#tip-use-local-repo2docker-version>`_.

+To see how BinderHub automates building and publishing images for helm charts, please visit the `chartpress <https://github.com/jupyterhub/chartpress>`_.